verbb/gift-voucher/docs/developers/events.md

 });
 ```

-### The `afterRenderPdf` event
+### The `afterRenderPdf` Event
-Plugins can get notified after the PDF or a voucher has been rendered.
+The event that is triggered after the PDF or a voucher has been rendered.

 ```php
 use verbb\giftvoucher\events\PdfEvent;